Buying a franchise: questions, costs, and next steps

 Plan for what happens after you’re up and running.
 Will you buy another location, stay in your current one, or sell?
 Make sure your plan is financially sound.

-Ready to take control of your franchise finances?
 Get one month free and see how Xero accounting software can help you track expenses, manage cash flow, and make informed decisions as you grow your business.

-FAQs on becoming a franchisee
+FAQs on buying a franchise

-How long does it take to become a franchisee?
+How long does it take to open a franchise?

 Disclaimer